Samuel107/telekinesis-project/README.md

 The main goal of this project is to properly implement working VR aspects into a program.
 I am not focusing on visual aspects or 100% perfect audio.
 The main focus will be creating scripts that manipulating objects in different ways.

-The next stage is to use these VR scripts to create something.
+The next stage is to use these VR scripts to create a complete VR application.
 This will be another project in the future.

 ## Project Layout